subdirectory_arrow_right

 Most patent software is designed (and priced) for enterprise teams with a big firm budget.
 For solo practitioners, firms with unpredictable workloads, or inventors, that cost can be hard to justify.

-Luckily, plenty of patent software offer generous free trials or plans.
-Here’s a list of 17 that are worth checking out in 2025.
+Luckily, plenty of patent software offer generous trials or plans.
+Here’s a list of 17 free patent software and free patent tools that are worth checking out in 2026.

 There’s a learning curve if you're expecting a ChatGPT-style assistant for drafting.